monacoremo/postgrest-sessions-example/app.sql.md

 ```

-As of now, no user will be able to access any row in the `state` schema, with
+As of now, no user will be able to access any row in the `app` schema, with
 the exception of the superuser.
 We will grant granular access to individual
 roles using `policies`.
 As the superuser usually overrides Row Level Security,
-we will need to make sure that no functions or views that access the `state`
+we will need to make sure that no functions or views that access the `app`
 schema are owned by the superuser.